Dynamical analysis of $k$-essence cosmology in the light of Supernova Ia observations: Cosmological parameters from JLA data

 where $t_0$ denotes the present epoch.
-We perform the above integration numerically using the function $E(z)$ as input from analysis of JLA data in \cite{ref:wang2} to obtain $z$ dependence of $t(z)$.
-Eliminating $z$ from the obtained $t(z)$ and the equation $1/a = 1+z$ we obtain the temporal behaviour of the scale factor $a(t)$.\\
+Using the $E(z)$ vs $z$ profile as depicted in Fig.\ \ref{fig:1}, obtained from the analysis of JLA data by methodology described above, We perform the above integration numerically to obtain $z$ dependence of $t(z)$.
+Eqs.\ (\ref{eq:rnew6}) and (\ref{eq:aa1}) together, provides the machinery to numerically compute simultaneous values of $a$ and $t$ at any given redshist $z$.
+This amounts to obtaining values of $a(t)$ at corresponding $t$ eliminating $z$ from Eqs.\ (\ref{eq:rnew6}) and (\ref{eq:aa1}) leading to extracting temporal behaviour of the scale factor $a(t)$ from the observational data. \\